I’m sick and tired of being sick and tired of making DIY homemade cleaners.

 Unfortunately, I felt completely overwhelmed with everything I needed to do.
-You know the kind of feeling you get when everything fogs over, blackness starts to weigh down on you, you can’t breath, and you start to think crazy things like, “Oh my goodness… why don’t I just go to the store and buy toxins and drugs because it would be so much easier!!”
+You know the kind of feeling you get when everything fogs over, blackness starts to weigh down on you, you can’t breathe, and you start to think crazy things like, “Oh my goodness… why don’t I just go to the store and buy toxins and drugs because it would be so much easier!!”

 Yeah, it was a moment of weakness.
 Sorry.
 I’m human too.

 Then I took a preverbal chill pill and decided to quit being lazy, get my act together, and start thinking clearly.

 First off, we need herbal preparations.
 There’s nothing better at boosting the immune system and dealing with nasty viruses than a day worth of echinacea root tincture along with elderberry syrup for the duration of the illness.
 Plus, all four of my kids had whooping cough over the summer so croupy coughs are nothing… NOTHING to this mama.
 Herbal cough syrup.
 Check.

 As for keeping the vomit and flu virus away, I knew I simply needed to break out the essential oils and clean more.
 I hate cleaning… did I mention that?

 Finally, I opened my cleaning cabinet to find it spilling over with natural homemade cleaners.

 Holy cow!
 Where does it all come from?!

 I don’t like having 100 different things to use when I clean so I normally keep things to a minimum, but it seems like there’s always something coming up that I need another cleaner for.
 The oven, a stainless steel sink scrub, stain remover, refrigerator deodorizer, soap scum remover… uh!
 The list could seriously go on.
 Thankfully I have my handy-dandy homemade cleaner list handy so I can make what I need when I need it, but dang… my cabinet is a mess which really helped my overwhelmed self feel much better.

 Then it hit me.
 It was time to clear all of the junk out from under my sink, reorganize, and start fresh.